asen/smg/docs/index.md

   timeout: 30                                           # optional - fetch command timeout, default 30
   title: "Localhost sysload (1/5/15 min)"               # optional title - object id will be used if no title is present
   interval: 60                                          # optional - default is 60
-  dataDelay: 0                                          # optional - default 0
+  data_delay: 0                                          # optional - default 0
   delay: 0.0                                            # optional - default 0.0
   rrd_type: GAUGE                                       # optional - default is GAUGE.
 Can be COUNTER etc (check rrdtool docs)
   rrd_init_source: "/path/to/existing/file.rrd"         # optional - if defined SMG will pass --source <val> to rrdtool create